TimMeiwald/PackratParserGenerator/README.md

    FAILED tests/test_grammar_parser/test_Var_Name.py::Test_Var_Name::test_A - as...
    FAILED tests/test_grammar_parser/test_Var_Name.py::Test_Var_Name::test_B - as...
 These tests previously passed when the parameterized test was commented out.

+Also note how running the copy of the code beneath the if __name__ == "__main__" works fine.
+Have also checked that the functools lru_cache is getting cleared by using print(<method>.cache_info())
+Should also clear in _set_src and also added a seperate clear_cache in the test.

 On windows 10, version "10.0.19041.1806"
 Also fails on Githubs Ubuntu runner

 See Github actions test runs "Commented" and "Uncommented" for evidence of Ubuntu runners failure.

 Have tried rolling back pytest to 7.0.0, didn't work
 Have tried setting up venv again and reinstalling pytest, didn't work